15 Types of Butterflies in Colorado

 However, like many butterflies in Colorado, the Western Pine Elfin is threatened by habitat loss and climate change.

-Conservation efforts are underway to protect the high-elevation forests where it lives and ensure their continued survival.
+Conservation efforts are underway to protect the high-elevation forests where they live and ensure their continued survival.

 12. Colorado Hairstreak